Forensic Psychiatry Fellowship

 Philadelphia VA Medical Center (PVAMC)

 The PVAMC provides specific clinical opportunities in: assessment of competency to stand trial, criminal responsibility, amnesia, testamentary capacity, and civil competency; assessment of dangerousness; ethical, administrative, and legal issues in forensic psychiatry; legal regulation of psychiatric practice; writing of a forensic report; ethics of genetic counseling; basic civil procedure; responsibility; tort law; psychiatric disability determinations; psychiatric malpractice; personal injury litigation; and developmental disability law.
 In addition, during their didactic experiences, fellows will learn about issues related to government hospitals with various forensic psychiatric questions, and will be exposed also to the Ethics Committee of the hospital and will attend seminars and rounds on Ethical Issues in Psychiatric Practice.
-All training will be under the direct supervision of Henry Bleier, MD, Clinical Professor of Psychiatry.
+All training will be under the direct supervision of John Northrop, MD, Board Certified in Forensic Psychiatry.

 Ann Klein Forensic Center (AKFC)